carpentries-incubator/Natural-language-processing/episodes/02-transformers.md

 ---
 title: 'Episode 2: BERT and Transformers'
-teaching: 10
+teaching: 60
-exercises: 0
+exercises: 60
 ---
 :::::::::::::::::::::::::::::::::::::::::::::::: questions
+- What are some drawbacks of static word embeddings?
 - What are Transformers?
 - What is BERT and how does it work?
-- How can I use BERT as a text classifier?
+- How can I use BERT to solve NLP tasks?
 - How should I evaluate my classifiers?
+- Which other Transformer variants are available?

 ::::::::::::::::::::::::::::::::::::::::::::::::